-Antoinette LaFarge is an artist and writer with a strong interest interest in expanded narrative, feminist techne, and ephemeral and virtual media.
-Her artwork has taken form as new media performance, computer-programmed installations, public exhibitions and interventions, digital prints, and artist's books.
+Antoinette LaFarge is an artist and writer with a strong interest interest in expanded narrative, feminist techne, fictive art, and ephemeral and virtual media.
+Her artwork has taken form as new media performance, computer-programmed installations, public interventions, digital drawings and prints, and artist's books.
 Her work is often based on historical research and primary source materials, with topics ranging from the Roman Republic to 19th century botanical drawing.
 As an author, she has written about such subjects as virtuality and its discontents, design and new media, performance, and fictive art.
-She holds an M.F.A. in Computer Art from the School of Visual Arts in New York, and she is currently Professor of Digital Media in the Art Department at UC Irvine.
+She holds an M.F.A. in Computer Art from the School of Visual Arts in New York.

-Her most recent book is Louise Brigham and the Early History of Sustainable Furniture Design (Palgrave Macmillan, 2019), a study of one of the pioneers of contemporary green design.
-Her essays and fiction have been published by MIT Press, Oxford University Press, Art Journal, the MOSF Journal of Science Fiction, Wired, Gnosis, and others.
-She is also a longtime Wikipedia edtior and has contributed some 400 new entries, mostly biographies of women in the fields of art, literature, and science.
+Her most recent book is Sting in the Tale: Art, Hoax and Provocation (DoppelHouse Press, 2019), a survey of fictive art.
+Her prior book, Louise Brigham and the Early History of Sustainable Furniture Design (Palgrave Macmillan, 2019), was a study of one of the pioneers of contemporary green design.
+Her essays and fiction have been published by MIT Press, Oxford University Press, Art Journal, the MOSF Journal of Science Fiction, Wired, Gnosis, and elsewhere.
+She is a longtime Wikipedia edtior and has contributed some 400 new entries, mostly biographies of women in the fields of art, literature, and science.
 She has served as a guest editor for several issues of Leonardo: the Journal of the International Society for Arts, Sciences, and Technology.

 Associate Director, UCI Game Culture and Technology Lab (1999-2014)